What is Bisacodyl?

 Who can’t take Bisacodyl?

-Bisacodyl is usually tolerated well by adults who take it, and is also suitable for children aged four years or older when recommended by their GP.
+Bisacodyl is usually tolerated well by adults who take it.
 However, the medication is not suitable for some people.
 You must tell your GP or pharmacist before taking Bisacodyl if you have:

 - Had an allergic reaction to Bisacodyl or any other medicines in the past